molevol-ub/BacterialDuplicates/Gram_positive/Gram_positive.md

 		[-CPU nCPU -sim 85 -len 85]

 ```
-To do it for all strains, we did a shell loop with the contents of data folder
+To do it for all strains, we create a new folder named `results/` and we
-and store commands in file `commands_sent.sh`.
-We then execute it appropiately.
+loop with the contents of `data/` folder.
+We store commands in file
+`commands_sent.sh` and execute it appropiately according to your system.

 ```
+mkdir results
+cd results
 for i in `dir ../data/`;
 do
 	file=`readlink -f ../data/$i/*translated_cds.faa`;